WebSocket Communication Protocol

 4. IoT Commands

-• Messages with "type":"iot" in the client code interface with thing_manager to execute specific commands, which vary by device customization.
-The server needs to ensure that the issued format is consistent with the client.
+• "type":"iot" messages interface with thing_manager on user side to execute specific commands, varying by device customization.
+Server needs to ensure sent format remains consistent with client.

-5. Error or Malformed JSON
+5. Error or Exception JSON

-• When JSON is missing required fields, such as {"type": ...}, the client will log an error (ESP_LOGE(TAG, "Missing message type, data: %s", data);) and will not execute any business logic.
+• When JSON lacks necessary fields, e.g., {"type": ...}, client logs error (ESP_LOGE(TAG, "Missing message type, data: %s", data);), without executing any business logic.

 8. Message Examples